kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 You must use a Cross Wired cable, which maps the pins on the DB9 connector based on the relative position, not the actual DB-9 pin numbering.
-The incompatable) straight through cable in contrast ensures the pin numbering on the DB-9 matches the pin numbering on the pin header
+The incompatible) straight through cable in contrast ensures the pin numbering on the DB-9 matches the pin numbering on the pin header

 The easiest way to identify the correct cable is one with a DB-9 IDC connector.